Project Xanadu: Even More Hindsight

 The lines were confusing clutter, especially as they crisscrossed (a perennial problem in sidenotes layout, made far worse by the outlines).
 None of the ‘sidenotes’ were readable because the screen was so small.
 Even as you simply scrolled, for many possible positions, due to the lines you were unable to read anything!
 How could a document UI where often, you could read nothing, have ever seemed like a good idea?2 The UI was just terrible—it could never have worked.
 Even on a large screen like my 4k monitor, I wouldn’t want that.

-And then I thought about the choice of text, and I realized that the UI wasn’t the real problem:
+And then I thought about the choice of text, and I realized that the UI wasn’t the real problem; and the problem, for all these many decades, wasn’t the team either.

 The whole concept of side-by-side range transclusions is a solution in search of a problem.